hmcts/ccd-docker/README.md

 ### 1. Configure Oauth2 Client of CCD Gateway on SIDAM

 An oauth2 client should be configured for ccd-gateway application, on SIDAM Web Admin.
-This is a straightforward process as explained here: https://tools.hmcts.net/confluence/x/eQP3P
+You need to login to the SIDAM Web Admin as explained here: https://tools.hmcts.net/confluence/x/eQP3P

 Values to be entered on the client configuration screen are:
 ```